jibin-kr/minimal-note/README.md

 ## Available Features

-* Create todo's & note's easily and quickly
+* Create todo & notes easily and quickly
 * Android X Support
 * Create Todo & Notes with an image
-* Grab text from attached image (OCR)
+* Grab text from the attached image (OCR)
 * Share note with other applications
 * Offline Backup & Restore
 * Night Mode